wikindx/wikindx/release/README.txt

 As the development is Trunk-based, the release is also based on trunk for simplicity.

-Publishing a minor correction version from a versioned branch is more complicated and will not be explained in this first version of the checklist.

-X.Y.Z is the number of the released version defined by the constant WIKINDX_PUBLIC_VERSION. trunk or stable is not a valid name.
+X.Y.Z is the number of the released version defined by the constant WIKINDX_PUBLIC_VERSION. trunk is not a valid name.

 I. Code preparation and checks